Thennarasu007/Feedback-ui-app/README.md

 # 📦 Serverless Feedback Form on AWS

 Build a **real-world, serverless AWS project** that lets users submit feedback with optional PDF uploads — and delivers admin alerts, secure storage, and auto-deployment.
-This project is perfect for your portfolio, AWS learning path, or production use case.

 ---